cloudigrade/frontigrade/README.md

 ### Development Serve
 This is the default context for running the UI with a local mock API.
 You need the base Frontigrade requirements to run this context.

-Make sure Docker is running then run
+Make sure **Docker** is running, then run
   ```
   $ yarn start
   ```
 There are limitations in running against the mock serve, accuracy in API responses is much more lenient.
-Meaning server responses may not throw the appropriate errors where needed.
+This means server responses may not throw the appropriate errors where needed.

 #### Testing Features, Review serve
 *Review serve in it's original form has been removed from test.cloudigra.de.*